-First, they have been grouped into three categories depending on their level of job density: working towns (with high job density), residential towns (with low job density) or mixed (with medium-level job density).
+First, they have been grouped into three categories depending on their level of employment to residents ratio: working towns (with high employment to residents ratio), residential towns (with low employment to residents ratio) or mixed (with medium-level employment to residents ratio).
 Then, they have been grouped on the levels of income deprivation among residents (lower deprivation towns, mid-deprivation towns and higher deprivation towns).
 Combining these two approaches creates nine groupings for the towns, with four of these groups being clearly distinct from each other: the higher deprivation working towns, the higher deprivation residential towns, the lower deprivation working towns and the lower deprivation residential towns.Back to table of contents

 Output data haven been taken from the ONS population estimates by output areas, electoral, health and other geographies.
 Those are mid-year population estimates.
 Mid-year refers to 30 June of any given year.
 They are the official source of estimated population size in between censuses.
 The last census took place in 2011 and the next Census Day will be Sunday 21 March 2021.
 Population estimates are subject to adjustments after the next census.
 For more information on the population estimates please see the ONS Methodology guidance and Population estimates by output areas, electoral, health and other geographies, England and Wales: mid-2019.
 Estimates at a greater level of disaggregation, for example, smaller towns and smaller settlements, have to be treated with particular caution.
 Higher volatility can be expected within the data for these smaller settlements.
 The mid-year population estimates by different geographies can be downloaded from Nomis.